MGriot/chemtools/README.md

 ## How to Use

-Refer to the [documentation](doc/Documentation.md) for detailed information on how to use the library.
+For detailed information on how to use the library, please refer to our [comprehensive documentation](doc/Documentation.md).

 ## Examples